 SREB convened state higher education agency executive officers in December 2018 to explore how SREB can best serve postsecondary agencies, to discuss issues facing the states and to solicit comments on a draft strategic plan.
 The executive director of the Alabama Commission on Higher Education participated.

 In April 2018, SREB collaborated with the Association of Community College Trustees for its Governance Institute for Student Success, which convened trustees, community college presidents and senior staff, and state postsecondary agency staff from Alabama, Kentucky, Louisiana and Mississippi.
 As president of the Alabama Community College System Board of Trustees, Governor Kay Ivey opened the meeting in Birmingham, welcoming nearly 70 participants, including a large contingent from Alabama.
 Among the topics discussed were the board’s role in state policy development, the changing world of work and learning, high-impact policies and practices, and engaging partnerships and collaborations.

 Connecting policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited Alabama to meet with legislators and staff, and attend committee meetings in 2018.
+SREB staff, including the President, visited Alabama to meet with legislators and staff and attend committee meetings in 2019.

-Throughout 2017-18, legislators, legislative staff and governor’s staff from Alabama requested assistance on topics including student transportation, teacher salaries, student financial aid and education governance.
+Throughout 2018-19, legislators, legislative staff and governor’s staff from Alabama requested assistance on topics including education governance structures.